 All Fatherline results are generated from the Y-chromosome.
 As only genetic males possess this chromosome, we are not able to report the fatherline results for genetic female testers because they don't carry the chromosome from which we can get the data.

 This means that our Living DNA test offers a two-fold result for genetic females: autosomal and mitochondrial results.

 Your mitochondrial (Mt-DNA) results are what we call your Motherline; this is reported as a "haplogroup".
 The haplogroup is a collection of related family lines you are connected to through your DNA.
-It is a direct female line you can trace back along your entire maternal ancestry.
+It is a direct line you can trace back along your entire maternal ancestral path.
 You will share a common ancient ancestor with all the people in your haplogroup.